isomerpages/mindef-sg101/resources/resource-packages/_posts/2023-01-24-post-Total Defence Resources.md

 ****
 #### **Total Defence Engagement Packages**
 You may use this engagement package to discuss or better understand the relevance of Total Defence and how each of us can play a part in keeping Singapore strong, amidst the challenges and threats we face.
-The Total Defence Day 2023 NE Engagement Package will be available by end-January.
+The Total Defence Day 2023 NE Engagement Package can be downloaded [here](https://go.gov.sg/td23package).

 Meanwhile, you may check out past years' packages below:
 * [Total Defence Day 2022 NE Engagement Package](https://www.sg101.gov.sg/resources/resource-packages/td2022)